 Eye protection (visor, goggles or glasses)

-Sturdy over-the-ankle boots (NO slip-ons or fashion boots)
+Sturdy over-the-ankle boots (NO slip-on shoes or fashion boots)

 Sturdy full-fingered leather motorcycle gloves